- NAME: Elisabeth Hasselbeck

 Best Known For

-Television personality Elisabeth Hasselbeck is the youngest and most politically conservative co-host of The View.
+Television personality Elisabeth Hasselbeck is best known as the politically conservative co-host of The View.
 She starred on the popular talk show from 2003 to 2013.

 Think you know about Biography?